Avijit Dutt

-Avijit Dutt is an Indian filmmaker, actor, theater director and communications consultant.
-Living and working out of Kolkatta.
+Avijit Dutt is an Indian filmmaker, actor, theater director and author.

+Career

+Living and working out of Kolkata.
 He has done his masters from Calcutta University in English Literature and began his career at an English Faculty in St. Paul's School, Darjeeling.

 As a theatre director and actor he has done over 100 plays in English, Hindi & Bengali.
-He has written six full-length plays:
+He has written seven full-length plays: